JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Run the development server

-The Kotlin/JS Gradle plugin comes by default with support for an embedded `webpack-dev-server`, allowing to run the application from the IDE without manually setting up any server.
+By default, the Kotlin/JS Gradle plugin comes with support for an embedded `webpack-dev-server`, allowing you to run the application from the IDE without manually setting up any servers.

-To test that the program successfully runs inside the browser, start the development server by invoking the `run` or `browserDevelopmentRun` (available in the `other` or `kotlin browser` directory) task from the Gradle tool window inside IntelliJ IDEA:
+To test that the program successfully runs in the browser, start the development server by invoking the `run` or `browserDevelopmentRun` task (available in the `other` or `kotlin browser` directory) from the Gradle tool window inside IntelliJ IDEA:

 ![Gradle tasks list](browser-development-run.png){width=700}

 To run the program from the Terminal, use `./gradlew run` instead.

-When the project is compiled and bundled, a red, blank page will appear in a browser window:
+When the project is compiled and bundled, a blank red page will appear in a browser window:

 ![Blank red page](red-page.png){width=700}

 ### Enable hot reload / continuous mode

-Configure the _[continuous compilation](dev-server-continuous-compilation.md)_ mode, instead of manually compiling and executing your project every time the changes are made.
+Configure _[continuous compilation](dev-server-continuous-compilation.md)_ mode so you don't have to manually compile and execute your project every time you make changes.
 Make sure to stop all running development server instances before proceeding.

-1. Edit a run configuration that IntelliJ IDEA automatically generates after running the Gradle `run` task for the first time:
+1. Edit the run configuration that IntelliJ IDEA automatically generates after running the Gradle `run` task for the first time:

    ![Edit a run configuration](edit-configurations-continuous.png){width=700}